FlipperPA/pyromania/README.md

 ## Usage

-* `pyro --list`: Lists the venvs currently managed by pyromania.
+* `pyro`: Lists the venvs currently managed by pyromania.
 * `pyro my_venv`: Activate a venv called `my_venv`, or creates it if it doesn't exist.
 * `pyro my_venv --delete`: Deletes a venv called `my_venv`.
 * `pyro my_venv --venv`: Changes to to the venv's directory.